zhbzhbzhbz/pku-runner-backstage/README.md

 Use `npm install` to install needed modules.

+If you encounter some problem, you can first try the solution in this [issue](https://github.com/cnmozzie/pku-runner-backstage/issues/3).
+If there are new problems, you can raise a new issue.

 You may need pkurunner server to support this web app, contact [@taroxd](https://github.com/taroxd).

 Run `grunt` for building and `grunt serve` for preview.